 At Fiberglass Coatings, we have all the tools, materials and knowledge to help you with your job, whether it being a large commercial job, or just doing a project around the house.
 With that in mind, we are spotlighting a product we have had around for a long time, but not everyone knows about; Duratec High Gloss Additive.

 This gelcoat additive is useful for several different reasons.
-The first is that adding this as a 50/50 mixture will not only produce a high-gloss, paint-like finish, but it will also thin the gelcoat without adding a yellow tint, like Styrene can do.
+The first, when adding this as a 50/50 mixture will not only produce a high-gloss, paint-like finish, but it will also thin the gelcoat without adding a yellow tint, like Styrene can do.
 This is why we recommend this product for thinning while spraying.
-When adding this additive, you do not need to add Sanding Aid, as this would be the final coat.
+In the process of adding this additive, you will not need to add Sanding Aid, as this would be the final coat.
 The only difference is that you will want to wait a full 24 hours before buffing to ensure the gelcoat has fully cured.
+In order to get a hi-gloss finish, 600 grit paper or higher, will be needed to sand, then buff with Aqua Buff 2000 Compound.

 Another benefit of this product is eliminating porosity in tooling gelcoat.
 When you add this product as a 25% mixture, not only will it add an extra gloss to your tooling gelcoat, it will eliminate the porous surface by over 20 percent, allowing the surface to be waxed easier, and your part to pulled with less effort.